martezr/nightlight-os/README.md

+# Nightlight OS

+A minimal operating system for building the nightlight cloud

-# Test Kernel and Busybox with QEMU
+## Test Kernel and Busybox with QEMU

 ```
 qemu-system-x86_64 -kernel bzImage -initrd initramfs.cpio.gz
 ```
-# nightlight-os